Find Affordable College Courses

 Tallahassee, FL

-With a ranking of #10, University of North Carolina at Chapel Hill did quite well on this year’s best value schools for geological and earth sciences students working on their doctor’s degree.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.
+University of North Carolina at Chapel Hill did quite well in this year’s ranking of the best places for geological and earth sciences students to get a doctor’s degree.
+It came in at #10 on the list.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

-In addition to its great value ranking, UNC Chapel Hill is in the top 10% of all schools on our Best Geological & Earth Sciences Doctor’s Degree Schools in the Southeast Region list.
+UNC Chapel Hill excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Geological & Earth Sciences Doctor’s Degree Schools in the Southeast Region list.

 Best Geological & Earth Sciences Colleges by State